kata-ai/kata-platform-docs/docs/tutorial/bot-studio.md

 ![bse-52](/images/tutorial/bot-studio/bse-52.png)

-Make a deployment with `pizzaChat` name and select version 0.0.1.
+Make a deployment with `pizzaChat` name and select version 0.0.2.
 You can also follow the picture below

 ![bse-53](/images/tutorial/bot-studio/bse-53.png)

 ### Register LINE account

-To sign up for a LINE account, you must signed in [LINE developer console](https://developers.line.me/console/)
+To sign up for a LINE developer account, you have to create LINE social media account by [installing LINE application, either desktop or mobile app](https://line.me/en/download).
+After you successfully registered, signed in to [LINE developer console](https://developers.line.me/console/)

 ![bse-54](/images/tutorial/bot-studio/bse-54.png)